-AUPD maintains a daily crime log, which is written in an easily understood format and describes the nature of the crime, date the crime was reported, date and time the crime occurred, general location of the crime, and disposition of the complaint, if known.
-AUPD enters or updates reports within two business days of receiving the information.
-The log records virtually all crimes reported to AUPD.
+AU DPS maintains a daily crime log, which is written in an easily understood format and describes the nature of the crime, date the crime was reported, date and time the crime occurred, general location of the crime, and disposition of the complaint, if known.
+AU DPS enters or updates reports within two business days of receiving the information.
+The log records virtually all crimes reported to AU DPS.
 There are times, however, when information may be withheld from the log.
 If there is clear and convincing evidence that releasing such information would jeopardize an ongoing criminal investigation or the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence, that information may be withheld until the adverse effect is no longer likely to occur.
 In addition, updates are not required after 60 days have passed from the date of the initial entry.

-Access the log under Campus Security at Public Safety's website at http://w.american.edu/publicsafety/dailycrimelog.pdf.
+Access the log under Campus Security at AU DPS's website at:

+w.american.edu/publicsafety/dailycrimelog.pdf

-Upon request, the most recent 60-day period of the log may be inspected at Public Safety during normal business hours (8 a.m. to 5 p.m.), Monday through Friday, unless the university is closed.
-Any portion of the log older than 60 days may be inspected at Public Safety within two business days of being requested.
+Upon request, the most recent 60-day period of the log may be inspected at AU DPS headquarters during normal business hours (8 a.m. to 5 p.m.), Monday through Friday, unless the university is closed.
+Any portion of the log older than 60 days may be inspected at AU DPS headquarters within two business days of being requested.
 Logs are kept for seven years.
-Requests for copies of the crime log can be made to AUPD at 202-885-2537 or by email at clerycompliance@american.edu.
+Requests for copies of the crime log can be made to AU DPS at 202-885-2537 or by email at: clerycompliance@american.edu